 The area of the National Botanical Garden is 19.5 hectares.
 It is located on the banks of the Tolka River and is a must-visit attraction for people who are visiting the capital of Ireland.
 The multi-colored display of flowers along with the scenic views of green landscapes is certainly a sight to behold.
 Flowers of different kinds are displayed here annually, and nature loves to participate in this event excitedly.
 The garden also houses a large pond where you can see the beautiful fishes hastily going here and there.
 Moreover, the sight of several kinds of birds chirping near the flowers and trees would also leave you stunned.

 - The National Gallery of Ireland

 If you take a right turn at the end of Kildare Street, you will reach the National Gallery of Ireland.
 There or two entrances of this building: one is on Merrion Square West and other on the Clare Street.
 The gallery contains the finest collection of European art in general and Irish art in particular.
-From the contemporary pieces of art to the works from the middle ages, the museum has everything.
-This monumental gallery was opened in 1864, and it experienced further renovation in 1903, 1968, and 2002.
-The interesting collection in the gallery entices the people from all across the globe who come here through cheap flight tickets.
+From contemporary pieces of art to works from the middle ages, the museum has everything.
+This monumental gallery was opened in 1864, and it experienced a further renovation in 1903, 1968, and 2002.
+The interesting collection in the gallery entices people from all across the globe who come here through cheap flight tickets.